Skip to main content

 The tenant can issue a money claim against the landlord for breach of contract if the property is not available to them on the first day of the tenancy.

-The tenant could issue a court claim for strict performance, which is a remedy in contract law.
-It means the court can order the landlord to do what they agreed to.
+The tenant could issue a court claim for specific performance, which is a remedy in contract law.
+This means that the court can order the landlord to do what they agreed to.

 Tenants are not protected from eviction until they occupy a property.
 A landlord who does not allow a tenant to move in does not commit an offence of unlawful eviction.